 The U.S. Environmental Protection Agency, the U.S. Food and Drug Administration, and the U.S. Consumer Product Safety Commission have testing requirements and guidelines in place for assessing the genetic toxicity of regulated products.
-ICCVAM member agency scientists review and provide comments to sponsors on proposed validation studies, provide recommendations on test method nominations and submissions for alternative test methods related to genetic toxicity, and evaluate proposed test guidelines and activities relevant to genetic toxicity from the Organisation for Economic Co-operation and Development (OECD).
+ICCVAM member agency scientists review and comment on proposed validation studies, provide recommendations on test method nominations and submissions for alternative test methods, and evaluate test guidelines and relevant activities proposed to the Organisation for Economic Co-operation and Development (OECD).

-The ICCVAM Interagency Genetic Toxicity Working Group (GTWG) provided comments on cytotoxicity evaluation procedures and study design for a draft test guideline for the in vitro micronucleus test submitted to the Organisation for Economic Co-operation and Development (OECD).
-In November 2009 the GTWG recommended approval of the test guideline based on the results of cytotoxicity study data provided by European Union and U.S. laboratories.
-Test Guideline 487 for the in vitro micronucleus test was formally adopted by OECD in 2010.
-A proposal for updating Test Guideline 487 was made in 2012 and can be viewed on the OECD website.
+ICCVAM provided comments on cytotoxicity evaluation procedures and study design for a draft OECD test guideline for the in vitro micronucleus test, and subsequently recommended approval of the test guideline based on the results of cytotoxicity study data provided by European Union and U.S. laboratories.
+OECD formally adopted Test Guideline 487 for the in vitro micronucleus test in 2010 and an updated version in 2014.

-The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) has included the method described in Test Guideline 487 in their Guidance on Genotoxicity Testing and Data Interpretation for Pharmaceuticals Intended for Human Use (Guideline S2[R1]).
+The International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) included the method described in Test Guideline 487 in their Guidance on Genotoxicity Testing and Data Interpretation for Pharmaceuticals Intended for Human Use (Guideline S2[R1]).
 ICH safety guidelines are internationally agreed upon standards for safety testing.
 Guideline S2(R1) is intended to apply to products being developed as human pharmaceuticals and is recommended for adoption to the regulatory bodies of the European Union, Japan, and USA.

-NICEATM and ICCVAM are collaborating with ECVAM in the assessment of carcinogenic xenobiotics using the in vitro cell transformation assay.
+NICEATM and ICCVAM are collaborating with EURL ECVAM in the assessment of carcinogenic xenobiotics using the in vitro cell transformation assay.
 An OECD test guideline for the in vivo cell transformation assay is currently under development; a draft test guideline was made available in February 2013 on the OECD website.